UrbanScientist/UrbanScientist/_posts/2019-01-01-Mathematics-of-the-Powerball-blog.md

 ## A Quick Comparison between the to tables

 When running through the associated Jupyter notebook we see that the Powerball's change in pool size accomplished two things.
-It first improved the odds of having a winning ticket with the Powerball for tickets with 3 correct numbers or less.Secondly it decreased the odds of having a winning ticket with the Powerball for tickets with 4 or more correct numbers.
+It first improved the odds of having a winning ticket with the Powerball for tickets with 3 correct numbers or less.
+Secondly it decreased the odds of having a winning ticket with the Powerball for tickets with 4 or more correct numbers.
 For tickets without the correct Powerball the odds of winning either stayed the same or increased.
 This change has allowed the Powerball to increase the coverage of the lottery thus implicitly causing higher jackpot payouts.

 ## Conclusion